Can't Find What You're Looking For? Contact us

 3254 €

-Pacemaker implantation - for Heart failure
+Pacemaker implantation - for Sick Sinus Syndrome

 Pacemakers are small, electronic devices used to treat excessively slow heart rhythms (bradycardia or differents types of block).
 Pacemakers send signals to heart muscle that cause the muscle to contract at the correct pace, so that blood is pumped properly through the body.
 Today’s advanced pacemakers adjust heart rates according to changes in the body’s activity level.
 Thus, the pacemaker adjusts the heart’s rate when the person is resting or exercising.